MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-develop-localization.md

 ## Submitting your localization app idea to AppSource
 Apart from the regular app details you fill out when [submitting your app idea](https://go.microsoft.com/fwlink/?linkid=869733) there are a few things to emphasize in the app idea submission process for localization apps.
 Remember to be explicit about:
- * Country/countries of usage.
+ * Country/countries of usage
- * Language(s) included in app.
+ * Language(s) included in app
- * Describe and categorize each local regulatory functionality included in your localization app.
+ * Describe and categorize each local regulatory feature included in your localization app
- * (Optionally) Mark features to be considered part of global version.
+ * (Optionally) Mark features to be considered part of the global version

 ## Product scope for localization apps
 Apart from [fulfilling the technical checklist for your app](../devenv-checklist-submission.md), the minimum viable product scope for localization app is: